-Google Inc. (GOOG), which pulled its search engine from China in 2010, has decided to shutter another of its remaining services in the world’s largest Internet market: a three-year-old music service.
+Google Inc. (GOOG:US), which pulled its search engine from China in 2010, has decided to shutter another of its remaining services in the world’s largest Internet market: a three-year-old music service.

 Users of the Google Music Search service in China have until Oct.
 19 to download their stored playlists, Taj Meadows, a Tokyo-based Google spokesman, said in a phone interview today.